11/18 BENAROYA LECTURE | Analyzing the Israeli COVID-19 Response in Context: Social, Historical and Ethical Perspectives

 Image: Wheel of public health interventions, developed by the Minnesota Department of Health (2019).

 Nadav Davidovitch, Professor of Health Systems Management at Ben-Gurion University of the Negev, gave the 2021 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies, discussing Israel’s response to the COVID-19 pandemic in conversation with Abraham Flaxman, Associate Professor of Global Health at the University of Washington.

 About this talk

-About the speaker
+About the speakers

-Nadav Davidovitch, MD, MPH, Ph.D. is an epidemiologist and public health physician.
+Nadav Davidovitch, M.D., MPH, Ph.D., is an epidemiologist and public health physician.
 He is Professor and Chair of the Department of Health Systems Management in the Faculty of Health Sciences and the Guilford-Glaser Faculty of Business and Management at Ben-Gurion University of the Negev in Israel.
 He teaches on health policy, public health, health promotion, the Israeli healthcare system, public health ethics, and global health.
 He is also affiliated with the Center for the History and Ethics of Public Health at the School of Public Health, Columbia University, NY, and with the School of Public Health, University of Illinois – Chicago.